Louvki/mevn-app/README.md

 # Getting started
 ## Setup
 Before you can use the app you are required to create .env file in the root of the server directory.
-It needs to contain a secret for your JWT tokens and a connection string to your Mongo database.
+It needs to contain a secret for your JWT tokens and a connection string to your Mongo cloud database.
 ```
 JWT_SECRET=yourjwtsecret
 ATLAS_URI=mongoDbConnectionString